Vaishno Das Bagai: Early life in India

 Vaishno Das Bagai was born in 1891 in Peshawar, British India (now Pakistan), into a wealthy family.

 His father Shankar Das Bagai died in 1913, and he and his brother went on to inherit his family property.
 Vaishno married Kala Bagai, and they had three sons, Brij, Madan, and Ram.

 As a young man, Vaishno developed strong sympathies for the Indian independence movement.
 According to Kala, his commitment extended to his personal life, including a rejection of imported British goods like English cloth and white sugar, in favor of indigenous alternatives like khadi and brown sugar—a practice he maintained even in the face of familial pressure to conform.
 Wrote Kala, "One time V.D.'s uncle took him to a small town to hide him against his will…those days were not considered good to go to the jails."

 While in Peshawar, he got involved with the Ghadar Party, an organization that had emerged among Indian expatriates and revolutionaries seeking to mobilize resistance against British rule.
 According to his son Ram, Vaishno intimidated British officials, and was being tracked as a potential revolutionary by the Criminal Investigation Department.
 This would eventually precipitate his departure from India.

 Wrote Ram Bagai, "He received an invitation from Pandit Ram Chandra of the Gadar Party in San Francisco to go there and work together for India's freedom from San Francisco."
+However, this claim by Ram Bagai is unsubstantiated, and British intelligence sources make it clear that Vaishno Das Bagai was willingly recruited by the British while still in India.